Articles and Guides/ Latest Posts

 • quinoa and buckwheat

-Wheat and rye can’t be pressure cooked because gluten is not removed by pressure cooking.
+Wheat and rye can’t be pressure-cooked because pressure-cooking does not remove gluten.

 Beans and chickpeas must be soaked overnight.
 Change the water three to four times, then pressure-cook them according to your pressure cooker instructions.